The Edgcumbe's play-house

 Built in medieval times, the current house is mostly Tudor.
-Make your way through four floors of history to learn stories about the Edgcumbe family who owned it for 600 years.
+Make your way through four floors of history to view the collection and learn stories about the Edgcumbe family who owned it for 600 years.

 This fortified manor house is set on a high bluff on the Cornish bank of the river Tamar, which gave natural protection from skirmishing armies approaching from the east.

 Inside the rambling stone walls you'll find a fascinating collection that reflects the antiquarian taste of the Georgian Edgcumbes.
 The family developed the interiors between about 1750 and 1860 in a deliberate attempt to evoke a sense of nostalgia and recreate the atmosphere of the 'good old days'.

 The house is an architectural hotchpotch, mainly re-built in Tudor times.
 The chapel was first consecrated in 1411, and was re-modelled in the early 1500s.
 At a similar time the Great Hall was widened, and the south wall was moved forward, ‘squashing’ the chapel into a corner.

 See 100s of personal family treasures and items loaned from the local community in Home and Away, year four of the First World War exhibition in the Breakfast Room.